CBC

 Cannabichromene may be a powerful cancer fighter, and the reason might be its interaction with the body’s natural endocannabinoid, anandamide.
 It also appears to inhibit the uptake of anandamide, allowing it to remain longer in the bloodstream.

-A recent study in which tumor growth was initiated in mice (two-stage mouse skin carcinogenesis model) showed cannabinoids might be effective in inhibiting both inflammation and tumor growth.
-Since anandamide has been shown to fight breast cancer in vitro and in vivo, this shows promise and other cannabinoids might one day be a chemo preventive agent.
+A recent study that initiated tumor growth in mice (using a two-stage mouse skin carcinogenesis model) suggests cannabinoids may effectively inhibit both inflammation and tumor growth.
+Since studies have shown that anandamide fights breast cancer in vitro and in vivo, this finding shows promise, and other cannabinoids could potentially become chemo-preventive agents.

 Cannabis Shows Great Promise in Treating Cancer